 If the recoverable amount of an asset or CGU is estimated to be less than its carrying amount, the carrying amount of the asset or CGU is reduced to its recoverable amount.
-An impairment loss is recognized immediately in comprehensive income.
+An impairment loss is recognized immediately in the statement of comprehensive income.